gofynd/fdk-client-swift/documentation/PLATFORM.md

-See example below or refer `ProductConfligurationDownloads` for details
+See example below or refer `ProductConfigurationDownloadsSchema` for details

-Schema: `ProductConfligurationDownloads`
+Schema: `ProductConfigurationDownloads`